LidiaGr/Pokedex/README.md

 # Pokedex
-My first Swift project: Single View App using UIKit
+Single View Application using UIKit

 This app is a kind of Pokemon wiki.
 First screen is a TableView with 151 Pokemon name, downloaded via PokeApi.